kenrmayfield/Proxmox-Desktop-Client/README.md

 A Windows Desktop Client for Proxmox VE.

 ## About
 It's purpose is as designed.
 A way to remote virtual machines in my homelab without having to log in to Proxmox WebGUI.
 The intent was to quickly remote my virtual machines without the need to login and navigate the full Proxmox GUI.
 The other solution out there only supported SPICE and I have containers and Non-Spice virtual machines I want to access at the Console level.

 ## Requirements for SPICE
 - Virt-viewer && UsbDk (https://www.spice-space.org/download.html).
 - Dot Net 4.8.1 or Newer
 - WebView2 (Edge)

 ## Functionality
 - Plain & TOTP Login
 - Remote (NoVNC/SPICE/xtermJS)
+- Click Tile to Launch (Attempts in Order: SPICE/xTermJS/NoVNC)
+- Power Controls (Move improvements in later release)
+- VM Panel refreshes every 30 seconds, 5 seconds after a power state request.
 - Ability to provide alternate SPICE Proxy Information

+### Minimum Permissions for a User to See and Remote Virtual Machine
+- VM.Audit
+- VM.Console

+### Minimum Permissions for Power Control
+- VM.PowerMgmt

 ## Known Issues

-- Spice doesn't always get enabled if the VM was the "last" to be loaded from the server.
-(Fixed - Will be in the next release.)
-- Full-screen/scale issues with NoVNC & xtermJS.
-(Fixed - Will be in the next release.)
+- Check out Issue section.

 ## Future Road Map

-- Refresh VM List / Session Refresh
 - Status Icon (Online/Offline), Currently Menu disabled if offline.

 ## Additional Images